SCVA Festival Host Guide (revised February 2018)

 There are no changing facilities available, so please have your choirs arrive dressed.
 Also, please review the SCVA Festival Code of Conduct with your students beforehand.>I will need your titles and composer/arranger names by _______(one week prior).
 Please include accompanist and soloist names as well.

 You will need to bring two copies of each selection (no illegal photocopies!) for the adjudicators, and you will need to bring your own recording device (BYORD) for recorded adjudicator comments.
+Most directors use the voice memo recorder app that is pre-installed on many smartphones.
 Please have a student or parent ready to assist the adjudicator with operating the device if needed.
 If no recording device is provided, you will receive two written adjudications.

 _______ High School is located at __________.
 Please let me know if you need more detailed directions.